KevinThielen/breakbuildgames/content/devlog/renderer/the_context/handwritten_bindings.md

 {% end %}

-In the previous chapter we have setup a simple playground for us.
+In the previous chapter we have set up a simple playground for us.

-Before going further into the context creation, let's start with a simple excurse about the OpenGL bindings.
+Before going further into the context creation, let's start with a simple excursion about the OpenGL bindings.

 Our playground is currently using automatically generated gl bindings.

 However, the OpenGL spec is huge and many of the functions/types are legacy luggage, or at least not needed for our purpose.
 For example, there are around 800 lines of constant, while we only need a few dozens of them at best.
-The generated file is a humongous 900kb chunkster.
+The generated file is a humongous \>800kb chunkster.
 So, how much "bloat" are we generating by using a bindings generator over just writing what we need?